Heegaard Floer homology and integer surgeries on links: Hyperboxes of Heegaard diagrams

 In Section~\ref{sec:movesh} we defined several moves on hyperboxes of strongly equivalent Heegaard diagrams.
 We can define an analogous list of {\em system Heegaard moves} between complete systems of hyperboxes.

-First, note that {\em 3-manifold isotopies, index one/two stabilizations, free index zero/three stabilizations, elementary coloring changes, global shifts} (and all their inverses) have straightforward extensions to complete systems of hyperboxes.
+First, note that {\em 3-manifold isotopies, index one/two stabilizations, free index zero/three stabilizations, global shifts} (and all their inverses) have straightforward extensions to complete systems of hyperboxes.
 A certain move of one of these types on a complete system consists of applying that type of move to all the hyperboxes in the system, in a way compatible with restrictions.
 The good set of trajectories should be taken into the corresponding one by the respective moves.
 The (index one/two, or free index zero/three) stabilizations are required to be done away from the trajectories $c_w$ in the good set, so that these trajectories are preserved.
-Further, for each index one/two or free index zero/three stabilization, we require the existence of a set of supporting disks $\Df_w$ for the trajectories $c_w$, such that the respective move is done away from the disks $\Df_w$.

-The other system Heegaard moves in the list are elementary enlargements / contractions and index zero/three link stabilizations (and destabilizations), which require more discussion.
+The three other system Heegaard moves in the list are elementary enlargements / contractions, index zero/three link stabilizations (and destabilizations), and trajectory $\alpha$-slides, which require more discussion.

 An {\em elementary enlargement} of a complete system $\Hyper$ consists of picking a component $M_0$ of $L$, with an orientation $\orM_0$, and doing compatible elementary enlargements of those hyperboxes $\Hyper^{\orL', \orM}$ with $\orM_0 \subseteq \orM$ (and the orientation on $\orM_0$ is the one induced from $\orM$); these elementary enlargements are all done along the coordinate axis corresponding to $M_0$.
 The good set of trajectories is unchanged.
 An {\em elementary contraction} is the inverse of an elementary enlargement.